 We discussed the application of two types of thermodynamic constraints applied in the inversion of seismic surface wave data.
 First, we considered how heat-flow measurements can be used to improve seismic models beneath continents.
-Our results show that the uncertainties in the heat flow measurements and the crustal radioactive heat production are small enough in cratonic areas to ensure that the heat-flow constraint is useful.
-In tectonically active areas, however, the uncertainties in temperature estimated from the heat flow data may be too large to improve the seismic models.
-Further constraints on allowed temperatures, however, are possible that would reduce the range of acceptable temperatures models.
+Our results show that the uncertainties in the heat-flow measurements and the crustal radioactive heat production are small enough in cratonic areas to ensure that the heat-flow constraint is useful.
+In tectonically active areas, however, the uncertainties in temperature estimated from the heat-flow data may be too large to improve the seismic models.
+However, further constraints on allowed temperatures are possible that would reduce the range of acceptable temperatures models.
 It is likely that the heat-flow constraint also will be useful in oceanic areas wherever reliable heat-flow measurements exist.

 The second thermodynamic constraint involves explicitly solving for variables in a thermodynamic model of the thermal state and evolution of the upper mantle.
-The main idea is to parameterize the temperature profile in terms of these variables, such as thermal age and potential temperature, and then to convert to seismic velocities.
-We develop this thermal parameterization for the oceanic upper mantle consisting of a shallow conductive layer underlain by a convective mantle with an adiabatic temperature gradient.
+The main idea is to parametrize the temperature profile in terms of these variables, such as thermal age and potential temperature, and then to convert to seismic velocities.
+We develop this thermal parametrization for the oceanic upper mantle consisting of a shallow conductive layer underlain by a convective mantle with an adiabatic temperature gradient.
 The temperature profile within the conductive layer is taken from a cooling half-space.
-The inversion with the thermal parameterization produces more plausible models and reduces the uncertainty of the seismic model while the fit to the observations remains about the same as the inversion with a purely ad-hoc seismic parameterization.
-As Figure 15 illustrates, similar thermal parameterizations may be warranted for the continental lithosphere.
+The inversion with the thermal parametrization produces more plausible models and reduces the uncertainty of the seismic model, while the fit to the observations remains approximately the same as the inversion with a purely ad-hoc seismic parametrization.
+As Fig. 15 illustrates, similar thermal parametrizations may be warranted for the continental lithosphere.

-We believe that these constraints, when applied systematically, will improve upper mantle seismic models, at least beneath cratons and continental platforms and for the oceanic lithosphere.
-Further efforts in the development of a heat flow data base (including crustal radioactive heat production and thermal conductivity) are justified, therefore, at least in non-tectonic areas, and may be needed prior to the systematic application of the heat flow constraint.
-Systematic application of the theoretical constraint on the shape of the temperature profile in the oceanic mantle is more straightforward, however.
-An example is presented in Figure 16, which shows that some of the substantial variability in the oceanic lithosphere that appears with an ad-hoc seismic parameterization may be questionable on physical grounds and is not needed to fit the seismic data.
-Similar thermal modeling can be performed in subduction zones, as the subducting lithosphere heats up as it penetrates into the mantle.
-At least in motivation, this application would be similar to previous work by Spencer & Gubbins (1980), Deal et al. (1999), and Deal & Nolet (1999).
+We believe that these constraints, when applied systematically, will improve upper-mantle seismic models, at least beneath cratons and continental platforms and for the oceanic lithosphere.
+The heatflow constraint has been successfully applied to improve the mantle model over the large part of the Canadian shield (Shapiro et al. 2004) where the high-quality heat-flow data are available.
+Further efforts in the development of a heat-flow database (including crustal radioactive heat production and thermal conductivity) are justified, therefore, at least in non-tectonic areas, and may be needed prior to the systematic application of the heat-flow constraint.
+Systematic application of the theoretical constraint on the shape of the temperature profile in the oceanic mantle is more straightforward, however, and we recently applied it to improve upper mantle models in the Pacific (Ritzwoller et al. 2004) and in the southeast Indian ocean (Ritzwoller et al. 2003).
+An example is presented in Fig. 16, which shows that some of the substantial variability in the oceanic lithosphere that appears with an ad-hoc seismic parametrization may be questionable on physical grounds and is not needed to fit the seismic data.
+Similar thermal modelling can be performed in subduction zones, as the subducting lithosphere heats up as it penetrates into the mantle.
+At least in motivation, this application would be similar to previous work by Spencer & Gubbins (1980), Deal et al. (1999) and Deal & Nolet (1999).